ryanegis/support-portal/docs/Configuration/Deployment Troubleshooting.md

 ## Low Performance

 *  Check the **memory usage**.
-Take a snapshot and review the vminfo.txt file, the total GC time should be below 1% of uptime.
-If the total GC time is higher, it indicates that the heap space should be increased.
+Take a snapshot and review the vminfo.txt file, the total GC time should be **below 1% of uptime**.
+If the total GC time is higher, it indicates that the **heap space should be increased**.
 *  If running on a **virtualization platform**, ensure the host has enough resources.
 *  Check to ensure that there is enough **IO capacity for the application**.
 *  Verify that **3rd party application** is not utilizing CPU, RAM and IO resources.